lukekorthals/qhelp-copula/README.md

+## Shiny App
+You can run the app from your browser: https://lukekorthals.shinyapps.io/shiny-data-witch/

+You can run the app from R Studiod:

+runGitHub( "qhelp-copula", "lukekorthals")

 ## Qhelp 2023 project

 The goal of this project is to generate and visualize cumulative probability distributions of reaction times in the general race model using copulas.
 With the help of a shiny-app, the user can try out different starting configurations by choosing custom copulae and marginals.